cms-DQM/PRInspector/README.md

 Before running there should be a `private/` folder inside `src/` containing these files:
 * `private/cert.key` - GRID certificate key file
 * `private/cert.pem` - GRID certificate file
 * `private/github_oauth_data.txt` - Github OAuth credentials.
-Second line should contain client_id and third line should contain client_secret
+Second line should contain client_id and third line should contain client_secret.
+First line is just informational message that will be ignored.

 ## How to run